gares/iris/ProofMode.md

   pattern `selpat` and the Coq level hypotheses/variables `x1 ... xn`.
 - `iRevert (x1 ... xn) "selpat"` : revert the hypotheses given by the selection pattern `selpat` into wands, and the Coq level hypotheses/variables `x1 ... xn` into universal quantifiers.
-Persistent hypotheses are wrapped into the persistence modality.
+Intuitionistic hypotheses are wrapped into the intuitionistic modality.
 - `iRename "H1" into "H2"` : rename the hypothesis `H1` into `H2`.
 - `iSpecialize pm_trm` : instantiate universal quantifiers and eliminate
   implications/wands of a hypothesis `pm_trm`.
 See proof mode terms below.
 - `iSpecialize pm_trm as #` : instantiate universal quantifiers and eliminate
-  implications/wands of a hypothesis whose conclusion is persistent.
-In this case, all hypotheses can be used for proving the premises, as well as for the resulting goal.
+  implications/wands of a hypothesis `pm_trm` whose conclusion is persistent.
+  All hypotheses can be used for proving the premises of `pm_trm`, as well as for the resulting main goal.
 - `iPoseProof pm_trm as (x1 ... xn) "ipat"` : put `pm_trm` into the context and
   eliminates it.
 This tactic is essentially the same as `iDestruct` with the difference that when `pm_trm` is a non-universally quantified intuitionistic